idesis-gmbh/BareBrowser/app/_root/README.md

 - `appicon.png` is mandatory and must not be renamed.
 The file is used for creating the Logo of BareBrowser and should be a 1024x1024px RGB PNG with transparency (see also [here](https://github.com/idesis-gmbh/png2icons)).
+- `dockicon.png` is optional.
+The file is used for displaying an icon in Linux docks or for window decorations.
+A 256x256px RGB PNG with transparency is usually sufficient.
+If this file isn't available, the build system will use a copy of `appicon.png` during packaging BareBrowser for releases.
 - `README.md` is optional, it is a good place for your documentation in [GFM](https://github.github.com/gfm/) format.
 If you change the name, you won't be able to display it with the builtin URLs `bb://readme.md`, `readme.md:`.